Canadian Army Advanced Warfare Centre

 The Canadian Army Advanced Warfare Centre (CAAWC, Centre d'instruction supérieure en guerre terrestre de l'Armée canadienne, CISGTAC), formerly Canadian Forces Land Advanced Warfare Centre (CFLAWC), Canadian Parachute Centre (CPC), and Canadian Airborne Centre (CABC), is a Canadian Forces training facility at CFB Trenton, Ontario, Canada.

 History

-In June–August 2013 the Advanced Warfare Centre was renamed from Canadian Forces Land Advanced Warfare Centre (CFLAWC).
+In June–August 2013 the Advanced Warfare Centre was renamed from the Canadian Forces Land Advanced Warfare Centre (CFLAWC).
 Before CFLAWC, it had been known as the Canadian Parachute Centre (CPC) since 1996.

 CFLAWC traces its lineage to the formation of the Canadian Parachute Training Centre (CPTC) in 1942, in response to a special need for parachute infantry in the Second World War.
 In 1947, the CPTC was relocated to RCAF Station Rivers (Manitoba) and renamed to the Canadian Airborne Centre (CABC).
 In April 1947, it was renamed, again, to the Canadian Joint Air Training Centre.

 In 1970, it was renamed back to CABC and moved to Canadian Forces Base Edmonton, where it resided until 1996.
 It was renamed and its mandate expanded to become a "centre of excellence" for advanced war-fighting skills for the Canadian Army.